hannnid/MGFusion-DTI/README.md

 ## Resources
 + README.md: this file.
 + Datasets: The datasets used in paper.
-	+ BindingDB_AIBind:
+	+ BioSANP/:
 		+ warm_start: The datasets for warm start.
 		+ compound_cold_start: The datasets for compound cold start.
 		+ protein_cold_start: The datasets for protein cold start.
 		+ blind_start: The datasets for blind start.
-		+ feature: Contain the SMILES strings of compounds and amino acid sequences of proteins.
+		+ feature: Contain the SMILES strings of drugs and structure-aware sequences of proteins.
-			+ drug_list.txt: The SMILES strings of compounds
+			+ drug_list.txt: The SMILES strings of drugs
-			+ protein_list.txt: Amino acid sequences of proteins
+			+ protein_list.txt: SA sequences of proteins
-		+ drug_without_feature.txt: Contain the compounds of which the SMILES cannot be recongnized by Mol2Vec.
+		+ drug_without_feature.txt: Contain the drugs of which the SMILES cannot be recongnized by Mol2Vec.
-		+ full_pair.csv: The full dataset with positives and negatives for performance evaluation with scarce data.
-		+ full_pair.txt: The full dataset with positives and negatives for performance evaluation with scarce data.
+		+ full_pair.txt: The full dataset with positives and negatives for performance evaluation.
-		+ protein_without_feature.txt: Contain the proteins of which the amino acid sequence cannot be recongnized by ProtTrans.
+		+ protein_without_feature.txt: Contain the proteins without 3D files.
 	+ BindingDB:
 		+ warm_start: The datasets for warm start.
 		+ compound_cold_start: The datasets for compound cold start.